 So, to clarify herbicide treatment programmes are great for residential gardens, commercial land and open spaces where there are no future plans to dig and disturb the affected areas.
 If you plan to disturb, then complete removal is the best option for you.

-Legally, a professional specialist contractor is unable to guarantee or state that Japanese Knotweed has been ‘eradicated’ when it has been treated using herbicides.
+Legally, a professional specialist contractor is unable to guarantee or state that Japanese Knotweed has been ‘removed’ when it has been treated using herbicides.
 It has however been killed and a guarantee issued to cover the very low risk of re-growth.
-‘Eradication’ is the incorrect term to use.
+‘Removal’ is the incorrect term to use.

 10-Year Insurance Backed Guarantees